Playing Dungeons & Dragons for the first time can be nerve-racking. However, it can also be incredibly rewarding!

-Just relax.
-Watch some YouTube videos before you show up for the first game, let the other players and DM know that you're a beginner, and have a good time.
-Generally, D&D players are quite receptive to teaching newbies, but you need to let them know that you're just starting out.
+Maybe watch some YouTube videos before you show up for the first game.
+Let the DM and other players know that you're a beginner.
+D&D players are quite open to teaching newbies, but you need to let them know that you're just starting out!

 2. Skim the Basic Rules

 Wizards of the Coast actually has a free PDF you can download that covers the basic rules of playing the game.

 Before you go to your first session, I'd highly recommend at least skimming these rules before you show up to your first session.

 You'd be amazed at how much easier it will be when you have a basic understanding of the rules, and that will take the edge off.
 Rather than going in blind and feeling lost, you'll have the confidence to know how the game is played at least.

 The DM and other players will definitely appreciate that you put in some effort as well.
 If you want, you can even buy the D&D Player's Handbook, but you don't need it to get started.